 15. Share useful tips and recommendations

 How can you become less boring and salesy and more useful for your readers?
-Share some practical tips or resources that you know of that might be super useful to them!
+Share some practical tips or resources that you know of that might be super helpful to them!
 It will increase their trust in you, plus it makes you more knowledgeable too.

-For example:
+For example;

 17. Make the most of events

-And often they will send it too late.
+And often they send it too late.

-I advise my clients to create a series of emails in the run-up to a show, from:
+I advise my clients to create a series of emails in the run-up to a show, like this…

 18. Make it more personal for trade buyers